payloadcms/payload/examples/redirects/next-pages/README.md

 # Redirects Example Front-End

-This is a [Next.js](https://nextjs.org/) app made explicitly for Payload's [Redirects Example](https://github.com/payloadcms/payload/tree/main/examples/redirects/cms).
+This is a [Next.js](https://nextjs.org) app using the [Pages Router](https://nextjs.org/docs/pages).
+It was made explicitly for Payload's [Redirects Example](https://github.com/payloadcms/payload/tree/master/examples/redireects/payload).

+> This example uses the Pages Router, the legacy API of Next.js.
+If your app is using the latest [App Router](https://nextjs.org/docs/app), we will soon add a new example for you to use soon.

 ## Getting Started